headshot

 Background

 I got my undergraduate education at Virginia Tech attaining bachelor’s degrees in computer science and economics.
-While a student I had the opportunity to do research with the SyNeRGy Lab under Dr. Feng looking into productivity of FPGAs in HPC environments.
-After graduating I spent a couple years with the Montague Lab developing deep neural networks to gain insights into neurotransmitter dynamics in awake human brains.
+While I was a student I had the opportunity to do research with the SyNeRGy Lab under Dr. Feng looking into productivity of FPGAs in HPC environments.
+After graduating I spent a couple years with the Montague Lab developing with deep neural networks to gain insights into neurotransmitter dynamics in awake human brains.

 Research Interests